 Basic Steps To Mince Ginger Efficiently With Different Tools

 It’s time to focus on the central part of this post.
 Here I will show you varied methods that make mincing ginger easier than ever.
+If you ever need ginger as a substitute for galangal, the following techniques will allow you to effortlessly prepare the ginger.

 1. Mince Ginger Manually With a Knife